Determining the viscosity of the Navier-Stokes equations from observations of finitely many modes: Introduction

 \subsection{Overview of Results}

-Here, for the specific case of determining the viscosity parameter for the two-dimensional Navier--Stokes equations (2D NSE), we consider the fundamental questions inherent in rigorous justification of {\em all} of the parameter estimation methods mentioned before, namely, when can one recover the parameter from observational data and what is the regularity property of the inverse map.
+Here, for the specific case of determining the viscosity parameter for the two-dimensional Navier--Stokes equations (2D NSE), we consider the fundamental questions inherent in rigorous justification of the parameter estimation methods mentioned before, namely, when can one recover the parameter from observational data and what is the regularity property of the inverse map.
+First, we find a lower bound on the resolution of the data (the number of Fourier modes) which guarantees that the viscosity is uniquely determined by the data over an interval of time, and then we show that this inverse mapping satisfies a Lipschitz property.

 In addition, we define an algorithm for solving the inverse problem using the determining map.
 Our algorithm can be seen as an improvement over the algorithm originally presented in \cite{carlson2018} due to the replacement of the \emph{a posteriori} verifiable condition with an \emph{a priori} condition for the update to have a nonzero denominator.
 Our rigorous convergence criteria is also an improvement over the recent work in \cite{Martinez_2022} (which was developed simultaneously with this work) for the same reason; in addition, our criteria is independent of the magnitude of the observable error, whereas the condition in \cite{Martinez_2022} requires more data as the observable error decreases.